-Madrid is definitely a big city.
+Madrid is a big city.
 No surprise here.

 Moreover, it can be quite overwhelming with all its different districts, the sights to see, the accommodations, and transport.

-However, with all our information that we will share with you through this guide, you will be able to spend one marvelous week in Madrid, stress-free.
-Further, here are the basics you need to know:
+However, with all our information that we will share with you through this guide, you will be able to spend a marvelous one week in Madrid, stress-free.
+Further, here are the basics you need to know.